-Initiatives such as the five pence plastic bag charge, which significantly has reduced the use of plastic bags across England show that simple ideas can absolutely have a large impact.
-I am a great believer that small changes, across time are key to any lasting and sustainable change, so here are five simple ideas to make your home a greener place:
+Whilst there is a growing trend for environmental awareness, it can be hard to know where to start when it comes to living a more eco-friendly life.
+Initiatives such as the five pence plastic bag charge, have significantly reduced the use of plastic bags across England show that simple ideas can absolutely have a large impact.
+I am a great believer that small steps, across time are key to any lasting and sustainable change, so here are five simple ideas to make your home a greener place:

 Watch what you flush: